digital-land/local-plans-timetable/README.md

 Assuming a successful lint/test run, all commits to `main` will trigger a new deployment workflow run.

-The Storybook for this library is deployed to GitHub Pages: https://digital-land.github.io/local-plans-timetable/
+The App containing the Timetable Form is deployed to GitHub Pages: https://digital-land.github.io/local-plans-timetable/

 The visualisation component is distributed by the [Statically](https://statically.io/) CDN, with the built files living in the `master` branch.
 The files distributed by the CDN are cached for one day and are available here: